 Other factors that can contribute to the development of a cleft include:

-The condition may also occur due to exposure to viruses or chemicals while the baby is in the womb.
+The condition may also occur due to exposure to viruses or chemicals while the fetus develops in the uterus.

-If a cleft has not been detected in an ultrasound before the baby is born, a physical exam of the mouth, nose and palate can diagnose cleft lip or cleft palate after birth.
+If a cleft has not been detected in an ultrasound before birth, a physical exam of the mouth, nose and palate can diagnose cleft lip or cleft palate after birth.

 In some cases, your provider may recommend amniocentesis to check for other genetic conditions.
 Amniocentesis is a procedure to remove amniotic fluid from the amniotic sac.
 It helps diagnose other congenital disorders.